jamesplease/redux-resource/docs/extras/reset-plugin.md

 Resets the slice for `resourceType`.
 Pass `options` to scope what's reset.
 There are two valid options:

-- `request`: Reset the request with this name
+- `requestKey`: Reset the request with this key
 - `list`: Reset the list with this name

 #### Arguments